RTradeLtd/Wormhole/README.md

 # Wormhole

-Wormhole is Temporal's high performance gateway, initially targetting Public and Private IPFS Networks
+Wormhole is a collection of open-source tooling for TemporalX gateways, and go-ipfs gateways.

 # Nginx